Home

 Old postcard

-By the turn of the century, the native redwood forests of Santa Cruz County were being logged to extermination.
+By the turn of the century, the native redwood forests of Santa Cruz County were being logged to extermination to supply building materials for the exploding population.
 San Jose based artist and photographer Andrew P. Hill founded the Sempervirens Club to protect the surviving big trees from the lumber industry.
 Members of the club posed in 1901 with the remarkable Father of the Forest Tree (right).
-Read the 1922 essay on Hill: He Saved the Redwoods!

 Photo: Bancroft Library